-The purpose of assessment is to demonstrate to students and staff the achievement of individuals in specific areas of work according to the criteria developed in relation to the requirements of the National Youth Agency and in relation to the level of the programme.
+The purpose of assessment is to demonstrate to apprentices and staff the achievement of individuals in specific areas of work according to the criteria developed in relation to the requirements of the National Youth Agency and in relation to the level of the programme.
 Assessment is viewed as an aid to learning and as a means of professional and academic self-evaluation.
-The programme is assessed in accordance with the University's Assessment Regulations and Procedures, and moderation by two External Examiners enables a wider reference point of the standards attained.
+The programme is assessed in accordance with the University's Assessment Regulations and Procedures and moderation by two External Examiners enables a wider reference point of the standards attained.

-A range of assessment methods are used on the programme in recognition of the impact assessment has on student learning and approaches to learning.
-The teaching team is committed to engaging with emerging innovations in assessment, particularly in relation to recognising and valuing the variety of learning styles within any given cohort and the importance of taking into account students' academic and professional learning needs.

-Consideration is given to the development of particular key skills which may be developed through assessment, for example, presentation skills and collaborative working skills.
-There is a mixture of controlled (e.g. presentation) and open assessment (e.g. essays or assignments) at all levels:
+A range of assessment methods is used on the programme in recognition of the impact assessment has on apprentice learning and approaches to learning.
+The teaching team is committed to engaging with the emerging innovations in assessment, particularly in relation to recognising and valuing the variety of learning styles within any given cohort and the importance of taking into account apprentices' academic and professional learning needs.
+Consideration is given to the development of particular key skills which may be developed through assessment, for example presentation skills and collaborative working skills.
+There is a mixture of controlled (e.g. presentation) and open assessment (e.g. essays or assignments) at all levels.

-- Formative assessment is used in YCWC51 to support students' transition to higher education - Self-assessment is used in placement modules to support students in developing their skills in reflective practice. - Collaborative assessment is used in YCWDP5.
+Formative assessment is used in YCWC51 to support apprentices' transition to higher education.
+Self-assessment is used in assessed professional practice modules to support apprentices to develop their skills in reflective practice and collaborative assessment is used in YCWDP5.
 An overview of each year's assessment details with dates is provided on the virtual learning environment.
-Module Handbooks, or their equivalent, provide the details of individual assessment tasks.
+Module Outlines, or their equivalent, provide the details of individual assessment tasks.